HomeEnvironmentAustralian Bushfires: History and Future Prevention

 -

 Australia is burning.
 You’ve probably heard about the terrible bushfires ravaging the country.
-Encompassing around 7.3-million hectares of land, these fires have caused immeasurable damage to the country and show no signs of stopping.
+Encompassing around 7.3 million hectares of land, these fires have caused immeasurable damage to the country and show no signs of stopping.

-How Did the Australia Fires Start?
+How Did the Australian Bushfires Start?

 There are a few causes for the bushfires in Australia.
 Some of the fires are man-made, caused by arsonists.

-It was being falsely reported that around 200 arsonists were charged with arson in connection to the fires.
+It was falsely reported that around 200 arsonists were charged with arson in connection to the fires.
 In reality, not all these arsonists had anything to do with these specific fires.
-Some of these charges were unrelated arson offenses.
+Some of these charges were unrelated to arson offenses.

 Some of the fires were also caused by lightning.
 But, like the California fires, all the fires have continued thanks to climate change.